 What is an cognitive interweave?

-Francine Shapiro initially developed the use of Interweaves in EMDR to help when working with complex clients.
-It was recognised that when working with more complex cases the strategies to help stuck processing ie. changing the bilateral stimulation, using distancing techniques etc may not work as well so a more detailed intervention may be needed.
-(Remember to always try the unblocking strategies first)
+Francine Shapiro initially developed the use of Cognitive Interweaves in EMDR to help when working with complex clients.
+It was developed to use with more complex cases.
+Often the strategies to help stuck processing don’t help as much.
+So changing the bilateral stimulation, using distancing techniques etc might not unblock the stuckness.

 Interweaves are meant to “jump start” processing.
 They are meant to keep the train moving so that the client can work through their traumas.
-An interweave was intended to be short and pithy and simply give the client the information needed to help them continue in their processing.
+An interweave was intended to be short and pithy.
+We are simply giving the client the information needed to help them continue in their processing.

 Using a cognitive interweave therefore is aimed at helping the client access their different neural networks.
 It’s the missing piece of the jigsaw, the layer of train track that is not fitting properly.

-So we can go back to the work of Francine Shapiro again to help emphasize when interweaves might be used in processing:
+So we can go back to the work of Francine Shapiro again to help emphasize when cognitive interweaves in EMDR might be used:

 1. When processing is looping